microsoft/promptflow/docs/reference/tools-reference/open_source_llm_tool.md

 |-------------|----------|----------|----------|-------------|
 | CustomConnection | Required | Required | -        | -           |

-Instructions to create a Custom Connection [can be found here.](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/how-to-integrate-with-langchain?view=azureml-api-2#create-a-connection)
+Instructions to create a Custom Connection [can be found here.](https://microsoft.github.io/promptflow/how-to-guides/manage-connections.html#create-a-connection)

 The keys to set are:

-1. endpoint_url
+1. **endpoint_url**
+   - This value can be found at the previously created Inferencing endpoint.
-2. endpoint_api_key
+2. **endpoint_api_key**
+   - Ensure to set this as a secret value.
+   - This value can be found at the previously created Inferencing endpoint.
-3. model_family
+3. **model_family**
+   - Supported values: LLAMA, DOLLY, GPT2, or FALCON
+   - This value is dependent on the type of deployment you are targetting.

 *These values can be found at the previously created Inferencing endpoint.*